ericnsh/clinicWaitAPI/README.md

 ### Configuration
 To get the API to work, you will need to get you a Google places API Key and A DocumentDB account.

-add a folder named config in the root repository. add a file named config.js into it and copy the following code :
+First, add a folder named config in the root repository.
+Then add a file named config.js into it and copy the following code inside:

 module.exports = {
     GOOGLE_PLACES_API_KEY : 'your google place api key',